 Qt: often defaults to using portals, but you can enable it manually by changing the platform theme:

-Electron: portal support in the Electron file chooser is being worked on.
+Electron: portal support is present in the Electron file chooser.

 However, the file chooser portal works a bit differently than the home interface:

-org.freedesktop.portal.Flatpak.Spawnonly works in a Flatpak.
-If your application needs to run abritrary binaries on the host system, you can use classic confinement.
+org.freedesktop.portal.Flatpak.Spawn only works in a Flatpak.
+If your application needs to run arbitrary binaries on the host system, you can use classic confinement.

 Portal support depends on the version of xdg-desktop-portal in the host system.
 Older versions do not support all portals.
 Repology shows what version of xdg-desktop-portal each distribution has and the portals NEWS file explains what portals each version supports.